 Changing polarity will not stop the measurement.
 It is recommended that attention is paid to the parameters for auto reverse as this will drastically affect the accuracy of the measurement.
 Voltage reversals for measurements greater than 10 G Ω require longer settling time.
-If the system is configured in 6530 mode and autoranging is used then the system will automatically select appropriate parameters for sample size and sample count based on the resistance. (see section 4.9.2.2.5 System parameter) In manual mode Auto Reverse Sample Count and Stabilize Size (4.4.6.
+If the system is configured in 6540 mode and Bridge Mode or auto-ranging in Direct Mode is used, then the system will automatically select appropriate parameters for sample size and sample count based on the resistance. (see section 4.9.2.2.5 System parameter) In Direct manual mode Auto Reverse Sample Count and Stabilize Size (4.4.6.
 Timers) are used to establish these values.